tgruetzm/Owl-Sense/README.md

     * Wireless - blue LED, solid indicates the wireless radio is powered.
 Blinking indicates an active connection.
     * Error - red LED, blinking indicates an error.
 Recordings will not happen if there is an error condition.
 To see the exact error, use the Owl Sense app.
   - **Battery**
     * Only use protected 18650 cells from reputable manufacturers.
+Cell length must be 69-70mm.
     * Nevery use a battery if it shows any signs of damage or leakage.
     * End user is responsible for any damage or injury caused by misuse or mishandling lithium ion batteries and chargers.
     * Lithium batteries should always be stored individually and in a case or box that separates cells.